SakshiBrahmbhatt/DataConn/README.md

 11. The connection and database are established and connected securely if the changes are reflected.

 Note: I didn't need to add 'bind - address = lan_ip' in my.ini (in Windows) file.
 Nor did I turn off the firewall for port 3306 of MySQL to establish the connection.

+<a href="https://stackoverflow.com/questions/21627421/mysql-unable-to-connect-with-remote-server">More info for connectivity of mySQL remotely</a>